locationtech/geogig/workshop/_sources/workshop.txt

 Save the changes to the PostGIS database as it has already been explained.

-Commiting edits to original GeoGig Repo
+Committing edits to original GeoGig Repo
 *****************************************

-Go to the console and create a new version by importing, adding and commiting your changes.
-Make sure you are under the ``geogig-ethiopia`` folder, so you are commiting to the original repository, not the cloned one.
+Go to the console and create a new version by importing, adding and committing your changes.
+Make sure you are under the ``geogig-ethiopia`` folder, so you are committing to the original repository, not the cloned one.

 The commands are the same one that we used for creating our second commit, except for the commit message.